nanoframework/nf-interpreter/docs/project-documentation/contributing-workflow.md

 # Contribution Workflow

-You can contribute to **nano Framework** with issues and PRs.
+You can contribute to **nanoFramework** with issues and PRs.
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.

 ## Getting Started

-If you are looking at getting your feet wet with some simple (but still beneficial) changes, check out _up-for-grabs_ issues on the [**nano Framework** Interpreter](https://github.com/nano-framework/nf-interpreter/labels/up-for-grabs) repo.
+If you are looking at getting your feet wet with some simple (but still beneficial) changes, check out _up-for-grabs_ issues on the [**nanoFramework** Interpreter](https://github.com/nanoframework/nf-interpreter/labels/up-for-grabs) repo.

 For new ideas, please always start with an issue before starting development of an implementation.
 See [project priorities](project-priorities.md) to understand the team's approach to engagement on general improvements to the product.
 Use [CODE_KEEPERS.md](CODE_KEEPERS.md) to find relevant maintainers and @ mention them to ask for feedback on your issue.